mrwolfyu/Cisco_CUBE_SIP_to_Telco/README.md

 ## Problem

-When Telco provider is routing traffic based on SIP _To:_ field, not based on SIP _RequestURI_ field, cisco gateway gets only pilot number and can't route call to real destination.
+When a Telco provider routes traffic based on the SIP To field (not on the SIP RequestURI field) Cisco gateway gets only the pilot number and can't route that call to the right destination.

 SIP INVITE sample:
 ```